alexandrepalaoro/crayfish-egg/README.md

 COLUMN E: bs.metric - type of body length measurement.
 Either carapace length (cl) or post-orbital carapace length (ocl) <br>
 COLUMN F: fecundity.avg - mean number of eggs attached to the abdomen of a female crayfish <br>
 COLUMN G: egg.diam.avg - mean diameter of the eggs attached to the abdomen of a female crayfish.
 Unit: mm <br>
-COLUMN H: notes - any notes about the body size, fecundity or egg diameter data collected from the literature <br>
+COLUMN H: notes - any notes about the body size, fecundity or egg diameter data collected from the literature.
+If the cell contains "null", it means that are no notes for this species <br>
 COLUMN I: burrow.lough - Morphological classification of burrowing status.
 Levels: Burrower, Non-burrower <br>
 COLUMN J: traditional.burrowing.classification - Traditional classification of burrowing status.
 Levels: Primary burrower, Secondary burrower, Tertiary burrower <br>
 COLUMN K: combined.burrowing.classification - Classification that mixes the morphological and traditional classifications.
 Levels: Semi-terrestrial burrower, Open-water burrower <br>